open-telemetry/opentelemetry-helm-charts/charts/opentelemetry-collector/README.md

 ### Default configuration

-By default this chart will deploy an OpenTelemetry Collector as daemonset with three pipelines (logs, metrics and traces) and logging exporter enabled by default.
-Besides daemonset (agent), it can be also installed as deployment.
+By default this chart will deploy an OpenTelemetry Collector with three pipelines (logs, metrics and traces) and logging exporter enabled by default.
+The collector can be installed either as daemonset (agent), deployment or stateful set.

-*Example*: Install collector as a deployment, and do not run it as an agent.
+*Example*: Install collector as a deployment.

 ```yaml
 mode: deployment